GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 [gob](https://golang.org/pkg/encoding/gob/), and the binary format allows for a much faster (50%) response time.

-Numbers show times in millisecond that gin took to handle a GET on `/api/v1/canvas`, therefore returning the entire board.
+Numbers show times in millisecond that gin took to handle a GET on <span class="evidence">/api/v1/canvas</span>, therefore returning the entire board.
 No huge differences there.

 ### WebSockets